JustSift/ReSift/docs/tutorial/resift-rentals.md

 ![Finished screen of section 3](assets/section_3_finished.gif)

-The app fetches 10 movies at a time and when you click the button to load more, it then fires off the fetch for the next batch of 10 movies.
+The app fetches 10 movies at a time and when you click the button to load more, it then fires off the fetch for the next page of 10 movies.

 ### Starter Code